-The AP Computer Science Principles course is designed to be equivalent to a first- semester introductory college computing course.
+The AP Computer Science Principles course is designed to be equivalent to a first-semester introductory college computing course.
 In this course, students will develop computational thinking skills vital for success across all disciplines, such as using computational tools to analyze and study data and working with large data sets to analyze, visualize, and draw conclusions from trends.
 The course engages students in the creative aspects of the field by allowing them to develop computational artifacts based on their interests.
-Students will also develop effective communication and collaboration skills by working individually and collaboratively to solve problems, and will discuss and write about the impacts these solutions could have on their community, society, and the world.
+Students will also develop effective communication and collaboration skills by working individually and collaboratively to solve problems and will discuss and write about the impacts these solutions could have on their community, society, and the world.

-AP COMPUTER SCIENCE AB Grade Level: 10-12 Course: Full Year Recommended Prerequisite: "C" or better in AP Computer Science Principles methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
+AP COMPUTER SCIENCE AB Grade Level: 10-12 Course: Full Year Recommended Prerequisite: "C" or better in AP Computer Science Principles

+AP Computer Science A is equivalent to a first-semester, college level course in computer science.
+The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.
 These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, complex problems.
 The AP Computer Science A course curriculum is compatible with many CS1 courses in colleges and universities.